 Pools come in many styles, including above-ground and in-ground ones, natural pools with their own water-purifying gardens and tiny pools made from converted stock tanks.
 The type of pool you have and its size are factors that determine the best plants to adorn it.
 Just as important is your existing landscape and that of the surrounding neighborhood.
 A pool landscape helps adorn the area around the pool for sure, but it also creates a transition zone from the rest of the yard or the neighborhood to the pool area.

 The transition zone begins with the border, which is the best place for taller trees and large shrubs.
 Putting them on the windward side of the yard gives protection to pool users, and if the trees on the south side are tall enough, they'll provide some shade even if you're careful to keep them far enough away to prevent their roots from causing problems.
 From the border, create layers with progressively smaller shrubs and ground cover until you reach the pool deck, where you might want to put some plants in containers.
-If there's enough shade, you might even want to plant some grass near the pool deck to provide a lounging area.

 The presence of a swimming pool creates a microclimate that is hotter than the surroundings, and while it's possible to offset this to some extent with shade trees, you can only do this to a limited extent.
 The pool deck and the pool water reflect sunshine, and some deck materials can heat up dramatically.
 In full sun, for example, travertine and concrete can reach temperatures in excess of 112 degrees Fahrenheit.
 It's wise to choose plants that are comfortable in the sun and prefer conditions a little warmer than what is typical for your climate zone.